deepak3008/bugtracker/README.md

 advice prepare the payload and sends it to the instance method addIssue

-addIssue method then Convert the payload into either jira or github depending in which profile is active
+addIssue method then Convert the payload into either jira or github depending in which profile is active using PayloadAdapter

 a rest api call is made to active profile in seperate thread